-Figure 4 shows the baseline and predicted measurement error.
-For land nadir, the average error is 0.35 ppm and the average predicted is 0.29 ppm.
-For ocean glint, the average error is 0.14 ppm and the average predicted error is 0.21 ppm.
+error is 0.14 ppm and the average predicted error is 0.21 ppm.
 The bias difference between the runs with and without noise was 0.01 ppm for ocean and 0.03 ppm for land nadir.

-25 The predicted error ranged from 0.14 to 0.70 ppm for land and 0.12 to 0.35 ppm for ocean.
+The predicted error ranged from 0.14 to 0.70 ppm for land and 0.12 to 0.35 ppm for ocean.
 The correlation between the predicted error and the absolute value of the error is 0.27 for land and 0.08 for ocean, so the scene-to-scene variations in the predicted error are not very useful.

 Adjacent observations are averaged, and then the error of this averaged quantity is calculated.
 If the error reduces with the square root of the number of observations averaged, then the error is a random, not correlated, error.
-Random error is highly desirable for assimilation and other uses.
-For land nadir the error is shown in Table 7
+A random error is highly desirable for assimilation and other uses.
+For land nadir the error is shown in Table 7.

-If the error is random, then the n = 9 result should be one third the error for the n = 1 result, and this is what is found.
-Similarly for ocean, the error for n=9 is 1/3 of the n=1 error.
-The simulated data does not have the data density of actual OCO-2 data so while averaging in close proximity would likely behave similarly, there is some uncertainty.
+If the error is random, then the n = 9 result should be onethird of the error for the n = 1 result, and this is what is found.
+Similarly for ocean, the error for n = 9 is 1/3 of the n = 1 error.
+The simulated data do not have the data density of actual OCO-2 data, so while averaging in close proximity would likely behave similarly, there is some uncertainty.

-5 In summary, for these simulated cases, the measurement error is overpredicted for land by 0.06 ppm, and overpredicted for ocean by 0.07 ppm, but the measurement error appears to average randomly and does not introduce a bias.
+In summary, for these simulated cases, the measurement error is overpredicted for land by 0.06 ppm and overpredicted for ocean by 0.07 ppm, but the measurement error appears to average randomly and does not introduce a bias.